 The Lung Cancer Alliance designated UVA as a Screening Center of Excellence.
-This means we follow evidence-based national guidelines.
+This means we follow national guidelines.
 We also follow best practices developed by the National Lung Screening Trial for:

 - Scan quality

-- Radiation dose and
+- Radiation dose

 - Diagnostic procedures

 The American College of Radiology (ACR) has accredited four of our locations for: